kchndesign/jsCalculator/README.md

-# Javascript Calculator
+# Neuemorphic Javascript Calculator

 This project is a simple calculator written in vanilla Javascript.
-It has a 'neumorphic' style interface made with HTML/SCSS.
+It has a 'neuemorphic' style interface made with HTML/SCSS.
 It takes some design inspiration from the Teenage Engineering OP-1.

 <!-- You can find this hosted at kchn.com.au/jscalculator -->